Dynamical analysis of logarithmic energy-momentum squared gravity: Discussion on the critical points via

 the Hubble rate and its cosmic time derivative also diverge at $t=t_{\textup{rip}}$.
 For $w=-5/3$ we have $\Omega=1$.
 Therefore, the universe evolves towards a classical Big Rip singularity.
 This corresponds to a type I singularity according to the notation in Ref. \cite{EOSalpha3}.

 The critical point $A_-$ has $\Omega=-\frac{2}{3(1+w)}+\frac{2 \bar{\alpha}(1+3w)}{\gamma(1+3w^2)}\Omega_0$ critical coordinate and Eq.~\eqref{noncons} gives

-irrespective of $w$, i.e. the type of the source.
-Source contributes to field equations as the phantom source and the Friedmann equation stays completely the same as in the GR form and there arises a new static solution in EMLG, interestingly, here the source is arbitrary alas acting as a phantom source.
-Here we want to remark that this discussion is independent of the value of $\bar{\alpha}$ as well.
-Since new solutions preserving the GR behaviour in EMLG are $w$-independent and depict that for either $\bar{\alpha}=0$ (GR) or $\bar{\alpha}\neq0$ (EMLG), the same solutions have been obtained.
-But the altered constants remains from cosmological fluids in the future of Universe depends on the value of $\bar{\alpha}$.
-Hence the stability of this point depends on $\bar{\alpha}\Omega_0$, if we consider dust and observational allowed range along with the negativity condition on $\bar{\alpha}$, $\bar{\alpha}\Omega_0=[-0.0223,0]$, we conclude that this point is a center.
+irrespective of $w$, i.e., the type of the source, and $\bar\alpha$.
+It is worth noting that the source in this case, contributes to the field equations like a phantom field independent of the value of EoS parameter, and there arises a new solution in EMLG.
+And, in the asymptotic future, $\Omega$ still depends on not only $w$ but also $\bar{\alpha}$.
+Hence the stability of this point depends on $\bar{\alpha}\Omega_0$: if we consider dust and the observational allowed range along with the negativity condition on $\bar{\alpha}$, $\bar{\alpha}\Omega_0=[-0.0223,0]$, we conclude that this point is a center.

-As shown in Figure \ref{fig:d}, when the lower observational bound on $\bar{\alpha}=-0.075$ are considered, in comparison to the GR (where $\bar{\alpha}=0$, the upper bound on $\bar{\alpha}$), we see the new trajectories corresponding to recollapsing models (blue).
+As shown in Figure \ref{fig:d}, when the lower observational bound on $\bar{\alpha}=-0.075$ is considered, in comparison to GR (where $\bar{\alpha}=0$, the upper bound on $\bar{\alpha}$), we see new trajectories corresponding to recollapsing models (blue in the plot).
 This means that in EMLG, the transition from $C_-^\pm$ critical points is allowed due to $\bar{\alpha}\neq0$, while it is forbidden in GR ($\bar{\alpha}=0$) shown in Figure \ref{fig:c}.\\